OutSystems/docs-support/src/enterprise/maintenance/restart-cloud/restart-cloud.md

 <div class="info" markdown="1">

-Clicking **Restart Services** performs an IIS reset, clears the application pools, and clears any hanging requests.
+Clicking **Restart Services** performs a service restart and an IIS reset balanced in all servers, clearing the application pools and any hanging requests.
+A downtime is expected when you environment has only one server.

 </div>